 The Starry Night Inn is Oregon Coast’s only boutique art hotel, and it is a wonderful experience with Victorian rooms, cabins, private spas, soaking tubs, a full-body massage chair, and an infrared sauna.
 At the time of writing, the Inn has an impressive 4.9-star average rating with nearly 200 glowing reviews.

-What’s so great about this Inn is its proximity to historical downtown Seaside.
+What’s so great about this Inn is its proximity to the historical downtown Seaside.
 Once you arrive at the Inn, park your car and then walk everywhere you want to visit in Seaside.
 Book your stay at The Starry Night Inn.

 10. Ride at Seaside Skate Park in Broadway Park